AI Effect: Are Google, Quora, and Wikipedia losing their jobs too?

 By Sanjay Dubey

-Whenever we talk about the negative impacts of Artificial Intelligence, one thing everyone seems absolutely certain about is that millions of people across the world will lose their conventional jobs to AI.
-And reports suggest it’s already happening.
+Whenever we discuss the negative impacts of Artificial Intelligence, there’s a widespread belief that millions of people across the world are bound to lose their conventional jobs to AI.
+Some reports suggest that this might already be happening.

 What few seem to acknowledge, however, is that people aren’t alone in this.
 The internet’s most familiar tech giants — the very platforms that shaped the internet as we know it — might also lose their long-held roles to AI.